-It has to do with time and what's happening in the bees' season..
+It has to do with time and what's happening in the bees' season...

 Comparing a package and nuc around May 30 (six weeks after installation), the package has been continuously fed by the beekeeper and now has mostly drawn ten deep frames of comb.
 The first daughters are beginning to forage and the population once again approaches where it started.
 Unfortunately, the Spring flow is nearly over.
 If the beekeeper continues to feed, the second deep should be drawn by another 3-4 weeks.

-Looking at it in economic terms, the package costs $85, plus five frames with foundation that'll add $10 to the cost.
-If the colony doesn't accept the queen, a new one will cost $22 plus shipping and another two weeks will be lost.
+Looking at it in economic terms, the package costs "$", plus five frames with foundation that'll add $15 to the cost.
+If the colony doesn't accept the queen, a new one will cost $25 plus shipping and another two weeks will be lost.
 Hopefully the colony will get it's comb drawn (feed cost$, takes time, and is messy).
 In a good season it may gather summer surplus and be ready for Winter by early Fall.

 "Time is money"